-Children's Health Insurance Program (CHIP) for low to moderate income families.
+Children's Health Insurance Program (CHIP) for low and moderate income families.

-The federal government created the Children's Health Insurance Program (CHIP) in order to help families that are not qualified for Medicaid.
+The federal government created the Children's Health Insurance Program (CHIP) in order to help low to even moderate income families that are not qualified for Medicaid.
 The program will provide children with affordable or free health care as well as many other medical services.
 While the program is mostly paid for and funds come from the federal government, it is administered at the state level.

 CHIP is a fairly inclusive program.
 It will usually cover over 7 million children per year, and is offered for both U.S. citizens and also eligible immigrants.
 It also targets more moderate income families as well, so it is not strictly for households living in poverty.
 Some version of this health coverage is offered in every state.

 The goal is to expand medical and dental care across the nation to low to moderate income parents.
+There is even help in paying for prescription drig coverage for children - teenagers.
 Therefore the income range is fairly high as well.
 While it does depend on your states requirement and how many people are in your household, in general families with an income of around $45,000 or even slightly higher an be eligible.
 It will also help parents, including single moms, that are not qualified for Medicaid.

 Many states will even set higher income thresholds and still allow teenagers as well as other children to qualify.
-This resource was really created in order to offer low-cost health insurance coverage for the so called working poor, which is people with jobs but that are still struggling.
-CHAP can assist low to moderate income children in families whose income is just a little too high to qualify for Medicaid.
+This resource was really created in order to offer low-cost health insurance coverage for the so called working poor, which is people with jobs but that are still struggling to pay for costly medical care, prescription drugs, and other health care services.
+CHIP can assist low to moderate income children in families whose income is just a little too high to qualify for Medicaid.
 However their income would not be high enough for them to pay for private health insurance.

 Families and working parents who just lack health insurance from their job can still apply for CHIP as well.
 So having a job does not prevent you from receiving access to this government insurance program, as many working families cannot pay their bills and afford health insurance on their own.
 In addition, legal guardians and grandparents can apply for Medicaid and CHIP on behalf of a child or someone that they are caring for.